moses-ayandau/image-sharing-microservice/README.md

 - **SNS Notifications** - Email alerts for system administrators
 - **DLQ Monitoring** - Dead Letter Queue monitoring and auto-redrive
 - **Error Rate Monitoring** - Detection of API error rates

-## 🤝 Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📧 Contact

-For questions or support, please contact the project maintainers at:
-- nicholas.oppong@amalitech.com